anders94/blender-llm/README.md

 4. Configure the Ollama URL in Edit > Preferences > Add-ons > Blender LLM
 5. Click "Refresh Models" to load available models from your Ollama installation
 6. Select a model from the dropdown
-7. Type your prompt in the text field and press the send button
+7. Type your prompt in the text field and press Enter or click the send button
 8. Watch the response stream in real-time in the chat history
+9. If your request involves Blender operations, the LLM will respond with executable Python code
+10. Click "Execute Code" below code blocks to run them (or enable Auto-Execute in preferences)

 ## Features